EMChamp/8x8-google-calendar-wa-scheduler/README.md

    This will install all the required packages listed in the `requirements.txt` file.

 3. **Google Calendar API Credentials**: To interact with Google Calendar, you'll need to set up Google API credentials.
 Follow the instructions in the [Google Calendar Python Quickstart](https://developers.google.com/calendar/quickstart/python) to create and download your API credentials.
-Save the `credentials.json` file in the project directory.
+Save the credentials as `google_api_creds.json` file in the project directory.

+In addition, place your Google Account that you plan to use in `config.py`.

 ## Running the Flask Server